 - I speak at conferences and private events worldwide on the future of workplace learning.

-I am also very active on most social channels, where I connect with a wide range of people from whom I learn a great deal about what is happening in my industry (for me, Twitter has been my No. 1 learning tool), as well as share with my over 32,000 followers.
+I am also very active on most social channels, where I connect with a wide range of people from whom I learn a great deal about what is happening in my industry, as well as share with my 33,000 followers.
 I also read a vast number of blogs written by both analysts and practitioners.
 My own professional growth and development has therefore largely been focused on establishing a continuous, drip-feed of valuable and useful content and interactions with and from trusted individuals.

 All of these things have in one way or another led to business engagements – not always immediately, but sometimes down the line.
 But the fact is I don’t have to cold call potential clients; they come to me because they know all about me and what I do, and want me to help them.

 Getting business is clearly necessary to survive – but it’s also good to get the recognition of your peers, and in February 2013, the Learning & Performance Institute (LPI) presented me with the Colin Corder Award for Outstanding Contribution to Learning and in May 2018 the ATD presented me with the Distinguished Contribution to Talent Development.
 These awards have had a lot to do with the fact that I freely share so much – so it’s clear to me that knowledge is not power; sharing knowledge is power!!

 Finally, I should add you certainly don’t need to do everything that I’ve done to survive in the modern workplace, but the fact is the more you can demonstrate that you know what others don’t, will mean you are in a much better position to get work.
 And that’s exactly why I set up this site – to help you do just that!